 One causal fallacy is the False Cause or non causa pro causa ("not the-cause for a cause") fallacy, which is when you conclude about a cause without enough evidence to do so.
 Consider, for example, “Since your parents named you ‘Harvest,’ they must be farmers.”
 It’s possible that the parents are farmers, but that name alone is not enough evidence to draw that conclusion.
 That name doesn’t tell us much of anything about the parents.
 This claim commits the False Cause Fallacy.

 Another causal fallacy is the Post Hoc fallacy.
-Post hoc is short for post hoc ergo propter hoc (“after this, therefor because of this”).
+Post hoc is short for post hoc ergo propter hoc ("after this, therefore because of this").
 This fallacy happens when you mistake something for the cause just because it came first.
-The key words here are “Post” and “propter” meaning “after” and “because of.”
+The key words here are “Post” and “propter” meaning “after" and "because of."
 Just because this came before that doesn’t mean this caused that.
 Post doesn’t prove propter.
 A lot of superstitions are susceptible to this fallacy.
 For example: